Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Applications to a Retarded Nonautonomous System

 Then we have the existence of bounded full solutions for (\ref{7.4}) as follows. \bt Suppose $\cH$ is minimal for $\theta$.
-Under the assumptions (F1) and (F2) on $f$, the system (\ref{7.4}) has a bounded full solution pertaining to each $h$. \et
+Under the assumptions (F1) and (F2) on $f$, the system (\ref{7.4}) has a bounded full solution pertaining to each $h\in\cH$, i.e., for each $h\in\cH$, there exists a bounded full solution $u(t;\vsig,h)$ defined for a certain $\vsig\in\cC$ and all $t\in\R$. \et

 As a generalisation of a similar result for nonautonomous systems in \cite{JuLi}, this theorem can be verified by using Banach contraction mapping principle in complete metric spaces.
 In our situation, we will employ H-shape index to prove this theorem in the following subsection.